rust-lang/rust/guide.md

 to change significantly between invocations.

 To do this we use [salsa]: a framework for incremental on-demand computation.
-You can skip the rest of the section if you are familiar with rustc red-green algorithm.
+You can skip the rest of the section if you are familiar with rustc's red-green algorithm (which is used for incremental compilation).

 [salsa]: https://github.com/salsa-rs/salsa

 It's better to refer to salsa's docs to learn about it.
 Here's a small excerpt:

 The key idea of salsa is that you define your program as a set of queries.
-Every query is used like function K -> V that maps from some key of type K to a value of type V. Queries come in two basic varieties:
+Every query is used like a function `K -> V` that maps from some key of type `K` to a value of type `V`.
+Queries come in two basic varieties:

 * **Inputs**: the base inputs to your system.
 You can change these whenever you like.